cartudev/cartudev/README.md

 ### 🌐 Welcome to My GitHub Profile!

-I am a passionate full-stack developer with a strong focus on front-end technologies.
+I am a full-stack developer with a strong focus on front-end technologies.
 My goal is to build efficient, scalable, and user-friendly applications.
 I enjoy learning new technologies and continuously improving my skills.
+Additionally, I am an Arch Linux enthusiast, always exploring its capabilities and customization options.

 ---